bachelor-2014/report/v2/introduction.md

 ## Scope of the project
 This project is the continuation of past research, see section
 \ref{sec:introduction_past_projects}.
-Even with this amount of past work to build on, the EVOBLISS project in its entirety is all too large for inclusion in a single bachelor thesis.
-For the remainder of this report we will refer to "the project" as being the work carried out in this bachelor thesis.
+For the remainder of this report we will refer to 'the project' as being the work carried out in this bachelor project.

 This projects seeks to be an investigative design project with a proposed design in mind from the beginning.
 The two overall goals:

-1. The feasibility of our proposed design
+1. Assessment of the feasibility of our proposed design
-2. Feasibility of specific additions to the existing functionality
+2. Assessment of feasibility of specific additions to the existing functionality

-To assess both of these goals the same method will be used: Implementing the design and assess the success of the implementation.
-It is worth noting that this approach has the consequence that none of the topics covered are investigated in great detail.
-Instead, many topics are covered slightly.
+To assess both of these goals the same method will be used, which is implementing the design and assessing the success of the implementation.
+It is worth noting that this approach has the consequence that none of the topics covered are investigated completely in-depth.

 ## End result
 The following will be delivered at the end of the project: